arunkumars-mf/atx-mainframe-dependency-manager/README.md

 # AWS Transform for mainframe (ATX) - Mainframe Dependency Manager

-A Model Context Protocol (MCP) server for managing mainframe component dependencies and relationships as part of **[AWS Transform for mainframe (ATX)](https://aws.amazon.com/transform/mainframe/)** initiatives.
+A comprehensive tool for managing mainframe component dependencies and relationships as part of **[AWS Transform for mainframe (ATX)](https://aws.amazon.com/transform/mainframe/)** initiatives.
+Can be used as both an MCP server and a Python library.

 ## Overview

-This MCP server extends the **[AWS Transform for mainframe (ATX)](https://aws.amazon.com/transform/mainframe/) analysis workflow** by providing advanced dependency analysis capabilities for mainframe applications.
+This tool extends the **[AWS Transform for mainframe (ATX)](https://aws.amazon.com/transform/mainframe/) analysis workflow** by providing advanced dependency analysis capabilities for mainframe applications.
 It works with the codebase and dependency graph JSON produced by the ATX analysis step to enable deeper insights and impact analysis.

-## ATX Integration Workflow
+### ATX Integration Workflow

 ```
-ATX Analysis Step → dependencies.json + codebase → ATX Mainframe Dependency Manager → Advanced Analysis
+ATX Analysis → dependencies.json + codebase → ATX Mainframe Dependency Manager → Advanced Analysis
 ```

-1. **ATX Analysis Step**: Analyzes your mainframe codebase and produces `dependencies.json`
+1. **ATX Analysis**: Analyzes your mainframe codebase and produces `dependencies.json`
-2. **ATX Mainframe Dependency Manager**: Uses the same codebase and ATX-generated dependency graph for further analysis
+2. **ATX Mainframe Dependency Manager**: Uses the same codebase and generated dependency graph for further analysis
 3. **Advanced Analysis**: Provides 18+ analysis tools for dependency tracking, impact assessment, and source code access

 ## Features